Singing Back to the Sirens

 Ezra is the author Habitat of Stones, which won the Patricia Bibby First Book Award.
-He has published in RHINO, Crazyhorse, Lambda Literary, DIAGRAM, and other venues.
+He has been published in RHINO, Crazyhorse, Lambda Literary, DIAGRAM, and other venues.
 He teaches American Literature and Science and Technology Studies at Williams College.

 Margaret DeRitter’s Singing Back to the Sirens positions its reader clearly, concretely in the seascape of the poet’s desires.
 The book’s first half is mostly about desires thwarted (“but, oh yeah, you like boys”), and its second half is mostly about desires whose objects are already lost (“I stopped weeding the garden after you left”).
 The best poems, though, let the poet’s desires transmute both scene and object so that they become more dreamlike and echo more fully with the logic of sound, the promised siren song.